zhandavidz/personal-website/README.md

 Currently favicons live in the `/favicons` folder, and the HTML tags to use them are autoloaded using `/defaults/head-tags.js`.
 Additionally, there is a copy of `favicon.ico` in the root folder so that browsers always have a backup (i.e. IE). **Copies of the original 512x512 logo are in the `/assets` folder.**

+> Note: I am aware that the current favicon looks like a sideways `e` instead of a mesh of D and Z. I am currently working on this.

 ## Credits